bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 You should create these elements before creating an instance.
 First, you need to create streams for inputs and outputs.
 Streams, in their turn, require specific services to be created.
 Each service type requires a provider of a corresponding type.

-Each type of instances works with a specific type of streams, services and providers.
+Each instance type works with a specific type of streams, services and providers.
 Find below the detailed information on the types of providers, services and streams required for each instance type.
 Besides, we will provide you an example to explain the dependence of entity types on an instance type.

 Stream
 ~~~~~~~~
 The Stream Juggler Platform supports *Apache Kafka* and *T-stream* types of streams.
 And while the Apache Kafka streams are a well-known type of streaming introduced by Apache Software Foundation, the T-streams is intentionally designed for the Stream Juggler Platform as a complement for Apache Kafka.
 The T-streams has more features than Kafka and makes exactly-once processing possible.
 Find more about T-streams at the `site <http://t-streams.com>`_ .

-The following stream types can be used for output streams that export result data from the system to an external storage: Elasticsearch, SQL-database, RESTful.
+The following stream types can be used for output streams that export resulting data from the system to an external storage: Elasticsearch, SQL-database, a system with RESTful interface.
 They are determined by the type of the external data storage.

 Service and Provider
 ~~~~~~~~~~~~~~~~~~~~~